percona/everest-doc/docs/use/db_provision.md

         ![!image](../images/everest_multi-namespaces.png)

-5. On the **Resources** page select the **Number of nodes**.
+5. On the **Resources** page, select the **Number of nodes**.
 Also, set the resources per node by selecting one of the predefined presets or by specifying the CPU, Memory, and Disk.

     For more information on resources, see the [Scale database deployment](../use/scaling.md).

-6. On the **Scheduled Backups** page set up a schedule if you wish to run backup jobs for your new database.
+6. On the **Scheduled Backups** page, set up a schedule if you wish to run backup jobs for your new database.

     Provide the following details on this page:

         - Choose a name for your database.
 The name is auto-populated, but you can modify it according to your needs.

         - Select the **Backup storage** from the dropdown.

         - Enter the number of **Retention copies** for the backups.
 Retention copies refer to the number of backup instances that should be kept.

     ![!image](../images/everest_scheduled_backups.png)

 7. On the **Point-in-time Recovery (PITR)** page, you can enable PITR by turning the toggle on.

 8. On the **Advanced Configurations** page, you can enable external access and database engine parameters by turning the toggle button on.

     For in-depth information, see the [configure database engine](../configure/db_engine_config.md)

 9. On the **Monitoring** page, you can enable monitoring by turning the toggle button on and selecting the **Monitoring endpoint URL**.

     For information on adding endpoints, see [monitoring endpoints](../use/monitor_endpoints.md).

 10. Click **Create Database**.